Skip to content

 GitBook

-• SOC 2 Type II and ISO 27001 certified for enterprise security requirements
+• SOC 2 Type II and ISO 27001 certified—strongest compliance posture of the two

-• OpenAPI/Swagger spec support for API documentation needs
+• OpenAPI/Swagger support for developer and API documentation

-• API access and webhooks for custom integrations
+• API access for programmatic content management and integrations

-• No multi-tenant portal capabilities for client-facing delivery
+• No multi-tenant portal delivery for client-facing documentation

 • Not suitable for non-technical documentation teams